apietrelli/myVCF/docs/setup.rst

   # Launch the annotation
   table_annovar.pl example/ex2.vcf humandb/ -buildver hg19 -out myanno -remove -protocol ensGene,avsnp142,dbnsfp30a -operation g,f,f -nastring . -vcfinput

 ..
-Note:: To download additional databases to enrich the annotation for your mutations, please see `this link <http://annovar.openbioinformatics.org/en/latest/user-guide/download/#additional-databases>`_ and modify the **Lunch the annotation** command line by adding the name of the database in :code:`-protocol` and an :code:`f` in :code:`-operation` for every database you want to add.
+Note:: To download additional databases to enrich the annotation for your mutations, please see `this link <http://annovar.openbioinformatics.org/en/latest/user-guide/download/#additional-databases>`_ and modify the **Launch the annotation** command line by adding the name of the database in :code:`-protocol` and an :code:`f` in :code:`-operation` for every database you want to add.

 VEP
 ^^^

-Simplier than Annovar, once downloaded the tool and the human assembly containing the annotations, launch this command to annotate your vcf
+A simpler than Annovar, once downloaded the tool and the human assembly containing the annotations, launch this command to annotate your vcf

 .. code-block:: shell